Vaginal bleeding – early pregnancy

 Vaginal bleeding in early pregnancy is a common problem affecting approximately 25 % of all clinically diagnosed pregnancies.
 Of these about 50 % will be due to a failed pregnancy.

-Bleeding in early pregnancy is commonly defined as vaginal bleeding during the first trimester, however some definitions extend this to an arbitrary figure of 20 weeks.
+Bleeding in early pregnancy affects ~25% of clinically diagnosed pregnancies, with ~50% due to failed pregnancy.
+It is commonly defined as vaginal bleeding during the first trimester (up to 12 weeks), though some definitions extend to 20 weeks.

 • Ectopic Pregnancy